 Capital Southwest in Focus

-Based in Dallas, Capital Southwest (CSWC) is in the Finance sector, and so far this year, shares have seen a price change of 21.33%.
-The business development company is paying out a dividend of $0.46 per share at the moment, with a dividend yield of 7.17% compared to the Financial - Investment Management industry's yield of 3.05% and the S&P 500's yield of 2.04%.
+Capital Southwest (CSWC) is headquartered in Dallas, and is in the Finance sector.
+The stock has seen a price change of 12.38% since the start of the year.
+Currently paying a dividend of $0.46 per share, the company has a dividend yield of 6.67%.
+In comparison, the Financial - Investment Management industry's yield is 3.17%, while the S&P 500's yield is 1.97%.

 In terms of dividend growth, the company's current annualized dividend of $1.44 is up 45.5% from last year.
-In the past five-year period, Capital Southwest has increased its dividend 3 times on a year-over-year basis for an average annual increase of 61.76%.
-Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
+In the past five-year period, Capital Southwest has increased its dividend 3 times on a year-over-year basis for an average annual increase of 69.20%.
+Any future dividend growth will depend on both earnings growth and the company's payout ratio; a payout ratio is the proportion of a firm's annual earnings per share that it pays out as a dividend.
 Capital Southwest's current payout ratio is 115%, meaning it paid out 115% of its trailing 12-month EPS as dividend.

-CSWC is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2018 is $1.44 per share, with earnings expected to increase 42.57% from the year ago period.
+Earnings growth looks solid for CSWC for this fiscal year.
+The Zacks Consensus Estimate for 2019 is $1.44 per share, with earnings expected to increase 42.57% from the year ago period.

-For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
-It's more common to see larger companies with more established profits give out dividends.
+High-growth firms or tech start-ups, for example, rarely provide their shareholders a dividend, while larger, more established companies that have more secure profits are often seen as the best dividend options.
 During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
-That said, they can take comfort from the fact that CSWC is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #1 (Strong Buy).
+That said, they can take comfort from the fact that CSWC is not only an attractive dividend play, but is also a compelling investment opportunity with a Zacks Rank of #2 (Buy).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report